Android Central Verdict

 A solid wireless service with great pricing.

-If you're in an area with great Sprint coverage, Tello is certainly worth a look.
+If you're in an area with great T-Mobile coverage, Tello is certainly worth considering.
 The plans are incredibly affordable, you won't have to mess with contracts of any kind, tethering is free, and there's a pretty great referral program to boot.